endless-sky/endless-sky-wiki/CreatingOutfits.md

 * There also exist various damage over time damage types.
 Each of these damage types dissipate at a rate of 1% per frame.
 For example, a ship that takes 10 ion damage will lose 10 energy that frame, 9.9 energy the next frame, 9.801 energy the next, and so on until ionization tapers off to 0.
 That means the total energy loss from that one ion impact will be 10 + 99% * 10 + 99% * 99% * 10 + ... = 10 / 1% = 1000 energy.

   * `"ion damage"`: how much ionization is added to a target when struck by this projectile, draining the target's energy over time.
 If the target's shields are up, incoming ion damage is cut in half.
 Beginning in **v.
+0.9.15**, ionization also had the effect of scrambling damage.
+This was removed when scrambling damage was made its own damage type in **v.
+0.10.0**.

-0.9.15**, ionization also causes the weapons of a ship to have a chance to jam when firing.
-The jamming chance is equivalent to `ionization / (energy % * 220)`, where `energy %` is the percentage of energy that the ship has left relative to its energy capacity.
+  * `"scrambling damage"`: how much scrambling is added to a target when struck by this projectile, causing its weapons to have a chance to jam.
+If the target's shields are up, incoming scrambling damage is cut in half.
+The jamming chance is equivalent to `scrambling / (energy % * 220)`, where `energy %` is the percentage of energy that the ship has left relative to its energy capacity.
 The jamming chance caps out at 50%.
-Jammed weapons must go through another reload cycle before being able to attempt to fire again.
+Jammed weapons must go through another reload cycle before being able to attempt to fire again. **(v.
+0.10.0)**

   * `"disruption damage"`: how much "shield disruption" is added to a target when struck by this projectile.
 Shield disruption causes a ship's shields to only block `1 / (1 + .01 * disruption)` of incoming weapon damage, while the rest pierces through the shields and damages the hull.
 For example, if a ship has accumulated 10 disruption, about 9% of damage will leak through to the hull.
 If the target's shields are up, incoming disruption damage is cut in half. **(v.
 0.9.0)**